 With that said, COSS.io is definitely an interesting exchange and is another breath of fresh air for users looking for a more accessible trading experience.
-Though we can still not comment about where it would eventually reach, COSS.io does look promising and it takes off like other crypto exchanges such as Kucoin and Binance did, it could be very successful indeed.
+Though we can still not comment about where it would eventually reach, COSS.io does look promising and if it takes off as other crypto exchanges such as Kucoin and Binance did, it could be very successful indeed.

 Read more about other exchanges

 HitBTC is one of the largest cryptocurrency exchanges.
 Read our HitBTC review here.

 Cryptopia is a small exchange that is known for being the place less known coins with smaller caps come out first.
 Here is our review of Cryptopia.